nkoh094/LMS/client/README.md

 -MYSQL (version 5.7.28)

-After installing these we need to install the node modules using command
+After installing these navigate to the client folder and we need to install the node modules using below command

 - npm install --save

-Run server using command
+# Run Frontend

-- nodemon  or node server.js
+- npm start